Baron Blood: Earth-3931

-An alternate universe variant of Kenneth Crichton / Baron Blood from Earth-3931 appears in Exiles #31.
+An alternate universe version of Kenneth Crichton / Baron Blood appears in Exiles #31.

 Earth-65

-An unidentified, original incarnation of Baron Blood from an unidentified universe appears in Spider-Gwen Annual #1.
+An unidentified, original incarnation of Baron Blood appears in Spider-Gwen Annual #1.
 This version was a lover of Captain America during the 1940s.

 Old Man Logan

-An alternate universe variant of Baron Blood makes a minor appearance in Old Man Logan #1.
+An alternate universe version of Baron Blood makes a minor appearance in Old Man Logan #1.

 In other media

 Baron Blood appears in Marvel Disk Wars: The Avengers, voiced by Kazunari Tanaka in the original Japanese version and Steve Kramer in the English dub.